ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/bpm-user-groups2.png)

-##Configure servers
+## Configure servers

-- The solution integrates to ODM and ECM by using defined `Servers`.
+The solution integrates to ODM and ECM by using defined `Servers`.
 By default these are mapped to the environment the IBM team used in testing.
-You have to now re-map these to your own environment based on how you configured it in the [Environment](../../environment/intro) section.
-To do this you must first ensure the deployed BAW solition is activated.
-Select it in `Workflow Center` and click the `View Details` icon in the lower left corner of the tile.
+You have to now re-map these to your own cluster environment.

+- To do this you must first ensure the deployed BAW solution is activated.
+Select it in the Workflow Center and click the `View Details` icon in the lower left corner of the tile.

 ![](images/config-servers1.png)

-- Next choose the `Snapshots` section, select your snapshot and from the contextual menu you `Activate` it.
+- Next choose the `Snapshots` section, select your snapshot (NB: the latest available snapshot is now v0.10.0) and from the contextual menu you `Activate` it.

 ![](images/config-servers2.png)

+Note the next steps reference environment variables which require information from the [deployment of the microservice](#deploy-the-baca-mediator-microservice) so if you have not completed that yet then go to that section and return here to complete the `BAW` servers configuration.

 - After this you can now go to the `Process Admin Console` and you should see the snapshot in the list of `Installed Apps`.